UK palace ends silence on Harry, Meghan racism allegations from Oprah interview

 During the two-hour interview, Meghan described feeling so isolated and miserable inside the royal family that she had suicidal thoughts, yet when she asked for mental health help from the palace's human resources staff she was told she was not a paid employee.
 She also said a member of the royal family had expressed "concerns" to Harry about the color of her unborn child's skin.

-Winfrey later said Harry told her off-camera that the family member was not Queen Elizabeth II or Prince Philip, sparking a flurry of speculation about who it could be.
+Winfrey later said Harry told her off camera that the family member wasn't Queen Elizabeth II or Prince Philip, sparking a flurry of speculation about who it could be.

 Harry also revealed the stresses the couple endured had ruptured relations with his father, Prince Charles, heir to the British throne, and his brother, Prince William, illuminating the depth of the family divisions that led the couple to step away from royal duties and move to California last year.

-"The death of Diana was a huge event - and following which they were all going to have to be involved in the funeral and in the response to what was happening in the country as a result of her death,'' he said.
-"Whereas this, I think, is a pretty extraordinary and a pretty explosive media frenzy, but that ultimately is what it is.''

-"So I'm not sure I would advise them to do anything much beyond what they are doing - which is not very much," he added.

-Charles didn't comment on the interview Tuesday during a visit to a vaccine clinic in London, but a royal source told the Evening Standard that Charles "feels let down by what the Sussexes have said," adding: "The prince is proud of the diversity of this country and believes the diversity of Britain's modern society is its greatest strength."
+Prince Charles didn't comment on the interview Tuesday during a visit to a vaccine clinic in London.

-Responding to allegations that Harry and Meghan had been cut off financially, the source also told the newspaper that Charles "went out of his way to make sure his son and daughter-in-law were financially supported."

 Harry's father visited a church to see a temporary vaccine clinic in action and met with health care workers, church staff and people due to receive their vaccine jab.
 The visit was his first public appearance since the interview aired in the U.S. on Sunday night.